-\end{Prop} \begin{proof} Let $m$ polynomials be generic of degree $d$ and the remaining be generic of degree less or equal $d$.
-The number of solutions of the system $\nabla_{\bz,\bw}D_{\bu,\bv}(\bz,\bw)=\bo$ is bounded using the Bernstein–Kouchnirenko Theorem by the value
+\end{Prop} \begin{proof} Let $m$ polynomials be generic of degree $d$ and the remaining be generic of degree less than or equal to $d$.
+The number of solutions of the system $\nabla_{\bz,\bw}D_{\bu,\bv}(\bz,\bw)=\bo$ is bounded using the Bernstein–Kushnirenko theorem by the value

-The first $m$ arguments of this mixed volume come from the $m$ equations $\nabla_{\bz}D_{\bu,\bv}(\bz,\bw)=\bo$ and are all the same convex hull $\triangle_{\mathcal{Z}}\coloneqq\conv\mathcal{Z}\subseteq\R^{2m}$ and the second $m$ arguments come from the $m$ equations $\nabla_{\bw}D_{\bu,\bv}(\bz,\bw)=\bo$ and are all the same convex hull $\triangle_{\mathcal{W}}\coloneqq\conv\mathcal{W}\subseteq\R^{2m}$ where we used the two sets $\mathcal{Z}\coloneqq\lbrace (\mathbf{s},\mathbf{t})\in(\N^m)^2\mid \|\mathbf{s}\|_{1}\leq d-1, \|\mathbf{t}\|_{1}\leq d\rbrace$ and $\mathcal{W}\coloneqq\lbrace (\mathbf{t},\mathbf{s})\mid (\mathbf{s},\mathbf{t})\in\mathcal{Z}\rbrace$, respectively.
+The first $m$ arguments of this mixed volume come from the $m$ equations $\nabla_{\bz}D_{\bu,\bv}(\bz,\bw)=\bo$, and are all the same convex hull $\triangle_{\mathcal{Z}}\coloneqq\conv\mathcal{Z}\subseteq\R^{2m}$, and the second $m$ arguments come from the $m$ equations $\nabla_{\bw}D_{\bu,\bv}(\bz,\bw)=\bo$, and are all the same convex hull $\triangle_{\mathcal{W}}\coloneqq\conv\mathcal{W}\subseteq\R^{2m}$, where we used the two sets $\mathcal{Z}\coloneqq\lbrace (\bs,\bt)\in(\N^m)^2\mid \|\bs\|_{1}\leq d-1, \|\bt\|_{1}\leq d\rbrace$ and $\mathcal{W}\coloneqq\lbrace (\bt,\bs)\mid (\bs,\bt)\in\mathcal{Z}\rbrace$ respectively.
 Denote the convex hulls

-where $\triangle\coloneqq\lbrace\mathbf{s}\in\N^m\mid\|\mathbf{s}\|_1\leq 1\rbrace\subseteq\R^{m}$, so that
+where $\triangle\coloneqq\lbrace\bs\in\N^m\mid\|\bs\|_{1}\leq 1\rbrace\subseteq\R^{m}$, so that